 Big slick pomade co has a great, solid reputation, on the same quality/notoriety level as Pomps Not Dead, Lockhart’s, O’Douds and Shear revival.
 Big slick pomade co offers light, medium (original), firm, heavy pomades and even a super heavy.
 Their latest addition is a gel pomade with a medium-firm hold.
 There are scent options which is interesting.
 Other handmade grooming is available as well.
 A versatile grooming company it is without a doubt.

-If you’re on the fence about petrolatum based pomades but you want to try them: Big slick is an answer.
+if you’re on the fence about petrolatum based pomades but you want to try them: Big slick is the answer.
 What answer?
 User friendly and not too greasy.

 More info: http://www.bigslickpomadeco.com/